JaishreeJanu/document-retrieval-web-app/README.md

 ## SEARCHIT: A web application for information retrieval from document collection

-**Motivation**: This application has been inspired by search engines which enable us to retrieve information from large set of documents.
-This application lets you add documents in local folder, take query terms as input and return documents having these query terms.
-This application is the result of bringing information retrieval and web app at one place.
+**Motivation**: This application has been inspired by search engines which enable us to retrieve information from large document collection.
+This application lets you add documents in local folder, take query terms as input and retrieve documents which contain those query terms.
+It retrieves documents for **conjunctive and disjunctive queries**.

 ### Technical skills used
 - Django web framework